PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Experiments

 \subsection{Experiments Setup}

 \textbf{Training Details}.
 We adopt QwenVL2.5-7B as the base model and fine-tune it using LoRA on our PID training split for three epochs.
 The learning rate is set to 1e-4 with a cosine learning rate scheduler.
 We set the LoRA rank to 8 and apply it to all target modules to ensure comprehensive adaptation.
-To further validate the effectiveness of our PID train split and training strategy in enhancing the model's understanding of physical plausibility, we conduct additional analyses and experiments in \textbf{Supplemental Material~\ref{sub:detials_of_training_phydetex}}.
+To further validate the effectiveness of our PID train split and training strategy in enhancing the model's understanding of physical plausibility, we conduct additional analyses and experiments in \textbf{Supplemental Material B}.

 \textbf{Evaluation Datasets}.
 We evaluate our proposed PhyDetEx on two datasets: Impossible Videos~\cite{bai2025impossible} and our PID test split.
 For Impossible Videos, to better align with our focus on physical plausibility detection, we select the videos under the \textbf{Physical Laws} category, comprising 535 physically implausible videos.
 For the physically plausible subset, we adopt all real-world videos, resulting in 650 physically plausible samples.
 Our PID test split contains 250 physically implausible and 250 physically plausible videos.
-Mode details are described in \textbf{Supplemental Material~\ref{sub:detials_of_phyd_2}}.
+More details of our PID dataset are described in \textbf{Supplemental Material C}.

 \textbf{Evaluation Metrics}.
 We compare our PhyDetEx with several state-of-the-art VLMs using four metrics, specifically: (1) \textbf{Accuracy Implausible (Acc.
 Impl.)}: accuracy on physically implausible videos; (2) \textbf{Accuracy Plausible (Acc.
 Plaus.)}: accuracy on physically plausible videos; (3) the \textbf{F1 Score}: the overall detection performance balancing between the two accuracies; and (4) the \textbf{Reasoning Score}: the correctness and depth of the model's explanation for the detected physical implausibility.